What are Monetary Assets?

 Monetary Assets Examples

 - Bank Deposits: Bank deposits refer to the money placed by the person with the banks or the other financial institutions.
-This deposit can be made in the accounts, including checking accounts, savings account, and the money market account.
+This deposit can be made in the accounts, including checking accountsChecking AccountsChecking Account, also known as a transactional account, can be defined as a kind of deposits account held by a financial institution or non-banking financial institution which allows the holder of the account to deposit and withdraw money.
+This is one of the most liquid forms of money.
+It differs from a normal bank savings account since it allows multiple deposits and withdrawal in a particular period., savings account, and money market accountMoney Market AccountMoney Market Account is the account which receives all the interests from the instruments in the money market according to the agreed-upon terms.
+This account is separate from that of securities account, it only accounts for the proceeds..
 These are treated as monetary assets.
 A person can withdraw money from these accounts, mostly, as and when required, like a fixed cash amount.

-- Other Receivables: They are to be settled through the cash mode, and its value does not change with respect to a time period.
+- Other Receivables: They are to be settled through the cash mode, and their value does not change with respect to a time period.

 - Investments in Debt Capital: The investment in the debt capital will remain the same at the time of its maturity and would not change with the change in the time period.

 #1 – Fixed in Value but may Result in Decline in Real Value

 This value is fixed in terms of money for example if a company has $20,000 in cash the value after one year also remain the same, i.e., $20,000 only but the effect of inflation affects it like the thing which was $20,000 last year might be higher than $20,000 in the current year.
 Hence the change in value in real terms is possible in the case of monetary assets.